['Physical exam - Motor Carrier', 'Driver qualifications']

 ...

 A commercial driver, which includes CDL and non-CDL drivers alike, must be medically certified at least once every 24 months.
-The original or a photographic copy of the medical examiner’s certificate must be provided to the driver to carry on his or her person.
+For non-CDL drivers, the original or a photographic copy of the medical examiner’s certificate must be provided to the driver to carry on his or her person.
 Another copy must be given to the motor carrier to retain in the driver’s qualification file.
+A CDL driver's valid medical certification must be on their MVR to operate a CMV.

 UPGRADE TO CONTINUE READING